 - 1. The Company has adopted the Indian Accounting Standards ("Ind AS") notified under Section 133 of the Companies Act 2013 ("the Act") read with the Companies (Indian Accounting Standards) Rules 2015 from 1st April 2019 and the effective date of such transition is 1st April 2018.
 Such transition to Ind AS has been carried out from the previous Accounting Standards notified under the Companies Act 2013 read with Rule 7 of the Companies (Accounts) Rules 2014 (as amended), guidelines issued by the Reserve Bank of India ("the RBI") and other generally accepted accounting principles in India (collectively referred to as "the Previous GAAP"). - 2.
 The above unaudited financial results have been reviewed by the Audit Committee and approved by the Board of Directors at their respective meetings held on 13th December 2019. - 3.
 The Statutory Auditors have carried out a limited review on the Unaudited Financial Results for the quarter ended 30th September 2019. - 4.
 The Company is primarily engaged in the business of financing and accordingly there are no separate reportable segments as identified as per Ind AS 108 on 'Operating Segments'. - 5.
 As permitted by SEBI Circular No. CIR/IMD/DF1/69/2016 dated 10th August 2016, the Company has opted to avail exemption for submission of Ind AS compliant financial results and Balance Sheet for the previous year ended 31st March 2019 and the Balance Sheet for the corresponding half year ended 30th September 2018.
 Further, the financial results for the quarter and half year ended 30th September 2018 have not been subjected to limited review or audit.
 However, the management has exercised necessary due diligence to ensure that the financial results for the quarter and half year ended 30th September 2018 provide a true and fair view of the Company's affairs. - 6.
-Pursuant to the amendment in SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 relation to submission of statement of cash flows for the half-year period with effect from 01-.04.2019, the statement of the cash flows for the half year ended 30.09.2019 has been presented.
-Considering that this is the first year of applicability of the aforesaid amendment, the comparative information has not been provided.
+Pursuant to the amendment in SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 relation to submission of statement of cash flows for the half-year period with effect from 01-.04.2019, the statement of the cash flows for the half-year ended 30.09.2019 has been presented.
+Considering that this is the first year of applicability of the aforesaid amendment, the comparative information has not been provided. - 7.
+As required under paragraph 32 of Ind AS 101, the profit reconciliation between the figures previously reported under previous GAAP and restated as per Ind AS is as under:

-('lakhs) Particulars Quarter ended Half year ended 30th September 2018 30th September 2018 Net Profit after tax as per Previous GAAP 356.76 686.56 Adjustments resulting in increase / (decrease) in net profit after tax reported under Previous GAAP: a.
-Adoption of Effective Interest Rate (EIR) for amortization of Income and Expenditure - Financial Assets at amortised cost (0.68) (10.23) Adoption of EIR for amortization of expenses - Financial Liabilities at amortised cost (130.21) (147.74) c.
-Expected Credit Loss (ECL) and related adjustments under Ind AS 109 (6.88) (33.68) d.
-Re-measurement gain / loss on defined benefit plans recognized in "Other Comprehensive Income" as per Ind AS 19 6.27 15.25 e.
-Tax adjustments on the above items 11.67 2.53 Net Profit after tax as per Ind AS 236.93 507.63 Other Comprehensive Income, net of tax (3.66) (23.30) Total Comprehensive Income as per Ind AS 233.27 484.33
+(₹ lakhs) Particulars Quarter ended Half year ended 30th September 2018 30th September 2018 356.76 686.56 Net Profit after tax as per Previous GAAP Adjustments resulting in increase / (decrease) in net profit after tax reported under Previous GAAP: Adoption of Effective Interest Rate (EIR) for (10.23)(0.68)amortization of Income and Expenditure - Financial Assets at amortised cost Adoption of EIR for amortization of expenses - Financial (130.21)(147.74)Liabilities at amortised cost Expected Credit Loss (ECL) and related adjustments (6.88)(33.68)under Ind AS 109 Re-measurement gain / loss on defined benefit plans 6.27 15.25 recognized in "Other Comprehensive Income" as per Ind AS 19 Tax adjustments on the above items 11.67 2.53 Net Profit after tax as per Ind AS 236.93 507.63 Other Comprehensive Income, net of tax (3.66)(23.30)233.27 Total Comprehensive Income as per Ind AS 484.33